callat-qcd/espressodb/paper.md

 [EspressoDB](https://github.com/callat-qcd/espressodb/) is a programmatic object-relational mapping (ORM) data management framework implemented in Python and based on the [Django web framework](https://www.djangoproject.com).
 EspressoDB was developed to streamline data management, centralize and promote data integrity, while providing domain flexibility and ease of use.
 It is designed to directly integrate in utilized software to allow dynamical access to vast amount of relational data at runtime.
-Compared to existing ORM frameworks like SQLAlchemy or Django itself, EspressoDB lowers the barrier of access by providing default templates.
+Compared to existing ORM frameworks like [SQLAlchemy](https://www.sqlalchemy.org) or Django itself, EspressoDB lowers the barrier of access by simplifying the project setup.
-Additionally, EspressoDB provides an extended framework of data consistency checks, giving users the freedom to define data tables and their relationships which uniquely mirror the underlying computation.
-Compared to software like DVC, Taverna or VisTrails which describe the workflow of computations, EspressoDB rather specifies the data itself and can thus be used in a complementary spirit.
+In contrast to software like [DVC](https://github.com/iterative/dvc), [Taverna](https://taverna.incubator.apache.org) or [VisTrails](https://www.vistrails.org/index.php/Main_Page) which describe the workflow of computations, EspressoDB rather specifies the data itself and can thus be used in a complementary spirit.

 The framework provided by EspressoDB aims to support the ever-increasing complexity of workflows of scientific computing at leadership computing facilities (LCFs), with the goal of reducing the amount of human time required to manage the jobs, thus giving scientists more time to focus on science.